 Guided by Karen Larson since 2009, our leadership team is committed to improving upon our mission while ensuring that we are innovative and client-centric, emphasizing efficiency, and effectiveness in our operations.

 Friendship Bridge believes in the importance and the power of collaboration and cooperation.
-See the organizations and groups that we are proud to partner with in our mission.
+See the organizations and groups with whom we are proud to partner.

 As part of Friendship Bridge’s commitment to financial transparency, we are independently audited every year and an IRS form 990 is issued annually.
 Take a look here.